lakshmankumar12/languageNotes/go_notes.md

   * at any rate, the capacity of the slice is increased by 1.
 * Use the capability when creating a new slice from existing slice/array.
   Making this same as length, forces the next append to allocate a new array
+* `range` on a slice gives a copy of the element.
+So dont take pointers while iterating over slices

 ## map